sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 GettingOperatorGroupService.turnGroupData( )
 ```

-This is because the code assumes an obfuscated format of the cache files.
-Here are examples of a few functions within the some_other_gwt's endpoint cache file.
+<p class="cn" markdown="1">This is because the code assumes an obfuscated format of the cache files.
+Here are examples of a few functions within the some_other_gwt's endpoint cache file.</p>

 {% highlight js %}
 function XK(b,c,d){return VK(c,d,UK(b,d),TK(b,d),null)}